eloyz/mockevent/README.md

 Here we write our own `stream` method that loops through data and sends.
 Still respecting the `setInterval` attribute and leveraging the internal `send` method of the `mockEvent`.
 This is not recommended, it's just used as an example to show the amount of access you have to all attributes.
 Using the `send` method directly overwrites the `stream` attribute and will not respect other queues that maybe set by you later.

-### Roadmap

-* Unit tests: Long story short, I had them, updated code and then didn't want to prolong the publishing of this library any longer.
-* Data from a file: You can set your responses in the javascript file, but reading from a JSON file would be nice.

 ### Special Thanks

 Special thanks to [DecisioHealth](http://decisiohealth.com).
 Where I work with talented developers and where they allow me to publish libraries for open source use.